Tutorials

 If the same outlet box moves to 12 AWG because the branch circuit is upsized, the allowance becomes 18.00 cubic inches even though the conductor count did not change.
 Add a remote receiver, longer fixture leads, or awkward canopy geometry, and the practical value of extra box depth becomes obvious long before the inspector arrives.

-• Read the cubic-inch marking on both the wall switch box and the ceiling outlet box instead of guessing from depth.
+• Read the volume marking on the box instead of guessing from appearance or catalog memory.

-• Re-run the math any time the project changes from 14 AWG to 12 AWG or adds a feed-through cable, timer, remote, or second yoke.
+• Re-run the math any time the circuit changes from 14 AWG to 12 AWG, or from 12 AWG to 10 AWG, for voltage-drop or ampacity reasons.

 FAQ